Tiger! Tiger! (Kipling short story)

 "Tiger!
 Tiger!" is a short story by Rudyard Kipling.
 A direct sequel to "Mowgli's Brothers", it was published in magazines in 1893–94 before appearing as the third story in The Jungle Book (1894), following "Kaa's Hunting".
 The title is derived from William Blake's poem "The Tyger".

+The story focuses on Mowgli's alienation from wolf and human society, which both reject him.

 Story

 After driving out the tiger Shere Khan, Mowgli leaves the wolf pack that has raised him and makes his way to a human village to be with his own (biological) kind.
 There he is adopted by a bereaved couple, Messua and her husband, due to his resemblance to their long-lost son Nathoo.
 The village priest agrees to this because it will keep Messua's rich husband happy.

 For three months Mowgli learns human language and customs such as wearing clothes, ploughing, money and caste divisions, few of which impress him.
 He is also disrespectful to the village elders when they tell fanciful tales of the jungle, such as claims of the tiger being the reincarnation of a lame money-lender, since he has first-hand experience of what the jungle is really like.
 What is not fanciful is the 100-rupee reward for the tiger's skin.

 During this period, Mowgli regularly sneaks out of the village to meet his wolf friend Grey Brother who brings him news of the jungle.

 To keep Mowgli out of trouble the village elders decide to put him to work herding buffalo.
 One day while taking a break from this task he meets Grey Brother again.
 The wolf tells him that Shere Khan has returned and is planning to kill Mowgli.

 For the next few weeks Grey Brother keeps watch on Shere Khan while Mowgli goes about his tasks in the village.
 Eventually he meets Mowgli again and tells him that Shere Khan is hiding in a nearby ravine in preparation to attack.
 Mowgli learns that Grey Brother obtained this information from Shere Khan's accomplice Tabaqui the jackal, before killing him.